 What is font data?

-Font data refers to the information and specifications that define a typeface or font, including its design, styles, sizes, and variations.
-This data includes vector outlines of the characters, metrics (like kerning and line spacing), hints for rendering on screens, and encoding information (like Unicode).
-Different formats, such as TrueType (TTF), OpenType (OTF), and Web Open Font Format (WOFF), are used to store and utilize this data in digital typography, allowing consistent representation across various devices and platforms.
+It refers to the information and specifications that define a typeface or font, including its design, styles, sizes, and variations.
+This includes vector outlines, metrics like kerning and line spacing, hints for rendering, and encoding information.
+Formats like TrueType (TTF) and OpenType (OTF) allow consistent representation in digital typography.

 Where do I find my font files?

-Font files are typically found in specific directories depending on your operating system.
+Font files are typically stored based on your operating system:

-You can also download font files from various websites in formats like TTF or OTF, and save them in any directory you choose.
+• Linux: Fonts are stored in /usr/share/fonts or ~/.fonts.
+Additionally, you can download font files from various websites in formats like TTF or OTF and store them in custom directories.